deajan/obackup/README.md

 Feel free to drop me a mail for limited support in my free time.

+## Warning

+Starting with Obackup 1.84RC4, the default behavior is modified.
+Obackup now follows symlinks and treats them as the referent files / dirs, following symlinks even outside the backup root, which IMHO is more secure in terms of backups.
+You may disable this behavior in the config file.

 ## Installation

 You can download the latest obackup script from authors website.